Vyral/base-template/_drafts/quick--easy-tips-that-will-have-your-home-primed-for-the-spring-market.md

 {% include youtube.html %}

-The spring market has arrived, so here are a few key tips that will have your home ready to sell quickly and for top dollar once you list it.
+<center>The spring market has arrived, so here are a few key tips that will have your home ready to sell quickly and for top dollar once you list it.</center>

 How can you prepare your home for the spring market?
 There are a few simple tips to remember.